-The evaluation of the students' learning will comprise two grades: one corresponding to the transmission lectures, and the other one corresponding to distribution and smart grids.
-If both grades are larger than, or equal to, 4 out of 10, the final grade shall be calculated as the weighted average of both grades, giving a weight of 45% to transmission and 55% to distribution and smart grids.
+- The evaluation of the students' learning in this subject will comprise two grades: one corresponding to the transmission lectures, and the other one corresponding to distribution and smart grids' ones.
+The final grade of the students in each of the two parts will be computed by making a weighted average between the grade of the exams (60% for the transmission part, 65% for the distribution part) and the assignments (40% for the transmission part and 35% for the distribution part) corresponding to each part, provided that the global grade obtained in the set of exams of each of the parts, calculated with the corresponding weights, is greater than or equal to 3.5 out of 10.
+The final grade of the part, or parts, in which this condition is not met will be the global grade obtained in the exams. - If both grades are larger than, or equal to, 4 out of 10, the final grade of the subject shall be calculated as the weighted average of both grades, giving a weight of 45% to transmission and 55% to distribution and smart grids.
 Otherwise, the final grade shall be computed as the minimum between 4 out of 10 and this weighted average.
 In order to pass the course, students must obtain a final grade of at least 5 out of 10.